amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Examples of some rules
 ----------------------

-Tables 1 and 2 list many of the rule modules that Proselint currently implements.
-The following examples are meant to give a taste of the range of advice that Proselint can give:
+Tables 1 and 2 list much of the advice that Proselint currently implements.
+The following examples are meant to give a taste of this advice:

 #.
 Detecting the word "agendize", Proselint notes, "agendize is jargon, could you replace it with something more standard?" :cite:`garner2016garner`